zarpafantasma/corpus_rythmos/IV- Narrative_Works/RTM_UFF_Ghost_Projects_(LAB_P5)/RTM-UFF_06_en-US_PROMETEO_PROJECT-AETHERION_MARK_2V_.md

 ### 1.3 The Prometheus Metaphor

 Prometheus stole fire from the gods.
-PROMETEO steals energy from the vacuum—the most fundamental "fire" in physics.
+PROMETEO steals energy from the vacuum, the most fundamental "fire" in physics.

 ---